 If you wish to be informed of any future application rounds, please contact College.DIVERSITY@education.gov.uk.

 The equality and diversity fund supports schools to develop local solutions that help teachers covered by at least one of the protected characteristics as defined in the Equality Act 2010 progress into leadership.
 The protected characteristics are:

 - marriage and civil partnership

 - sexual orientation

 The fund reinforces the government’s commitment to increasing the diversity of school leadership and maximising the number of leaders available by raising aspirations and the chances of successful promotion among people with leadership potential.

-The Department for Education invited lead schools to apply for grant funding in 2018 to 2019 and 2019 to 2020.
+We invited lead schools to apply for grant funding in 2018 to 2019 and 2019 to 2020.
 Funding was awarded to one lead school in each of the regional school commissioner (RSC) regions.
 Funding has now been awarded to Skipton Girls High School to support provision in the East Midland and the Humber Region.
 Skipton is also the regional hub lead school for the North of England region.
 Regional hub lead schools will be responsible for allocating funding to individual school-led projects and for co-ordinating the fund across their region.
 This should lead to greater national coverage and opportunities to scale up best practice delivery models and for lead schools to act as a hub across regions.

 All projects must be designed and delivered by schools offering tailored leadership development activity to aspiring leaders from underrepresented groups, based on an audit of local needs.